Luc Therrien, MN

 Subsequently, University of Ottawa hosted the first National Conference of CUNSA from 5 February to 7 February 1971.
-The meeting was convened by Bill Anticknap, a nursing student from McGill University.
-On that occasion, the original constitution was drawn up by the member universities present12 According to The Canadian Nurse13, the draft constitution included “recommendations for a bilingual association with an annual meeting of the national executive followed by a conference for members.”14 Apparently, the organizers of the Ottawa Conference were Bin Anticknap (McGill), Donna Mahoney, Joanna Emery, Peggy Borts, Joanne Hunter, Pat Allen and Rex Langman.
+The meeting was convened by Bill Anticknap, a nursing student from the University of Ottawa.
+On that occasion, the original constitution was drawn up by the member universities present12 According to The Canadian Nurse13, the draft constitution included “recommendations for a bilingual association with an annual meeting of the national executive followed by a conference for members.”14 Apparently, the organizers of the Ottawa Conference were Bill Anticknap (University of Ottawa), Donna Mahoney, Joanna Emery, Peggy Borts, Joanne Hunter, Pat Allen and Rex Langman.
 Carol Ann Godard was assistant coordinator, Mona Walrond, secretary and Ann McFadden, treasurer15.

 In preparation for the 1972 National Conference at the University of Windsor, Marilyn Emery (U. of Windsor), 1971-1972 Conference Chairman, sent in November 1971 what may possibly be considered the first CUNSA Newsletter.
 It was a collection of loose 8.5 by 11 inch sheets stapled together.
 The cover page announced the theme of the 1972 National Conference: “Govern of be Governed?”
 Under the theme, two sentences stood out: